bpzimmerman/fake-news/README.md

 ![Comments Screenshot](readme_img/comments.PNG)

-1. Clicking the `Comments` button will open a modal that will alow the user to add a comment to the article.
+1. Clicking the `Comments` button will open a modal that will allow the user to add a comment to the article.
 Multiple comments can be associated with the same article and will display in a list just above the new comment text box.

 2. Clicking the `x` next to the comment will remove just that comment from the database.